Leah Messer Accused Of ‘Bizarre Behavior’ On ‘Teen Mom 2,’ Fans Bring Up Possible Drug Use

-Leah Messer has been accused of everything from bad parenting to drug use during the past few seasons of Teen Mom 2 and now, she seems to be back in the same boat.
+Leah Messer has been accused of everything from bad parenting to drug use during the past few seasons of Teen Mom 2.
+Now, she seems to be back in the same boat.

 After traveling to an Arizona rehab center in 2015, where she claimed to be addressing anxiety and depression, Leah Messer claimed to be in a better place.
 However, because of her questionable behavior on the show, many fans have wondered if Messer is healthy.